ykumar21/twitter-sentiment-visualization/README.md

 ## Features

-Current/upcoming features in Shurti are as follows:
+Current and upcoming features are as follows:

 |    Feature            |Development Status|
 |----------------|-------------------------------|